Gwindow/WhatAPI/Twinklebear Work Notes.md

 Where you can see groupTime is a String now.
 But it should be a number.
 Why has this changed?
 Why doesn't the released app crash with what I can only assume is the same response?
 A note for this also exists in the Android app repo as that's where I encountered the issue.

+#### Intermittent null artist name and/or image file
+This is a tricky one on the server side where sometimes we'll be given a null for artist name or image file or both for now I'll band-aid it by converting nulls to "failed to load" strings in the deserializer.

 ### Enable Notification toggling for Artists
 Trying to do this results in an error in the API as a result of how the site handles notification toggleing via a circular redirect.